 Parents providing a home education program must assure the superintendent that they will provide at least 900 hours of home education per school year.

 Parents home educating their children under Ohio’s homeschool statute are required to annually assess their children’s academic proficiency.
 You may select one of three options to comply with the assessment regulation.

 One, you may choose to test your child with any nationally normed standardized achievement test.
-The test may be administered by an Ohio licensed or certified teacher or by the public school, or by another person that you and the superintendent agree upon, or by any person authorized by the publisher of the test.
+The test may be administered by an Ohio licensed or certified teacher, or by another person that you and the superintendent agree upon, or by any person authorized by the publisher of the test.
 The composite score must be sent to the superintendent and must show that the child scored at least in the 25th percentile.

 Three, you may choose another form of assessment than those listed above if you and the superintendent have agreed upon it.

 Four, you may choose to have your student participate in the school district scheduled testing program.